linkerd/linkerd/linkerd/docs/protocol-http.md

 kind: `io.l5d.header`

 With this identifier, HTTP requests are turned into names based only on the value of an HTTP header.
-If the header value is a valid path, that path is used.
-Otherwise, the header value is converted to a path with one path segment.
+The value of the HTTP header is interpreted as a path and therefore must start with a `/`.

-#### Namer Configuration:
+#### Identifier Configuration:

 > With this configuration, the value of the `my-header` HTTP header will be used as the logical name.